nish0024/css-exercises/README.md

-# CSS Foundations – The Odin Project
+# CSS Exercises – The Odin Project

 This repository is a fork of [The Odin Project's CSS Exercises](https://github.com/TheOdinProject/css-exercises).

-I'm using this repo to track my progress through the CSS Foundations section of the curriculum.
+I'm using this repo to track my progress through the CSS section of the curriculum.

 ### ✅ Completed Exercises: